tamuseanmiller/v4/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: 'Howdy!
+My name is'
-name: 'Brittany Chiang'
+name: 'Sean Miller'
-subtitle: 'I build things for the web.'
+subtitle: 'I am a software engineer'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I am currently pursuing a major in Computer Science with a minor in Cybersecurity at Texas A&M University.